openmindednewby/cSharpInterviewPrep/notes/error-handling.md

   - **A:** Stable error codes, actionable messages, explicit `retryable` hints, and sample remediation steps so clients can automate retries or fallbacks.
 - **Q:** How do you avoid exception cost in hot paths?
   - **A:** Prefer guard clauses and result types, pre-validate inputs, avoid throwing for predictable states, and use exception filters to keep catch blocks narrow.
+- **Q:** When do you choose graceful degradation over hard failure?
+  - **A:** If the dependency is non-critical or you can safely serve stale data, fall back to caches, simplified logic, or partial responses (e.g., show cached recommendations).
+For critical flows (payments, compliance), fail fast to prevent bad states.
+Always instrument fallbacks so you know when you’re degraded.
+- **Q:** What’s your approach to cancellation and timeouts in async services?
+  - **A:** Flow `CancellationToken` through all async APIs, set per-dependency timeouts (Polly `TimeoutPolicy` or `HttpClient` timeouts), and treat `OperationCanceledException` as a signal to stop work quickly.
+Combine with load shedding so saturated servers free threads instead of hanging.
+- **Q:** How do you centralize error handling in ASP.NET Core?
+  - **A:** Configure the exception handler middleware + `ProblemDetails` to translate unhandled exceptions into consistent payloads, add filters for domain exceptions, and wrap them with correlation IDs.
+This keeps controllers thin and ensures every failure path returns structured diagnostics.
+- **Q:** How do you validate resilience policies before production?
+  - **A:** Use integration tests and chaos drills that inject latency, drop connections, and spike errors while asserting on retry counts, circuit breaker transitions, and emitted metrics/logs.
+Automated fault injection ensures policies fire as expected and keeps runbooks current.
+- **Q:** How do you enforce idempotency across retries or duplicate messages?
+  - **A:** Include idempotency keys (request IDs, message IDs), use database upserts or stored procedure guards, and track processed messages in an inbox/outbox table.
+Consumers check for prior processing before mutating state so at-least-once delivery doesn’t double charge or double execute.